hellohaptik/chatbot_ner/ner_v2/detectors/numeral/number_range/README.md

 1. Create a directory with `ISO 639-1` code of that language inside `ner_v2/detectors/numeral/number_range/`.

-2. Create a directory named `data` inside language_code folder.
+2. Create a directory named `data` inside the language_code folder.

-3. Add a CSV files named `number_range_keywords.csv` inside data folder.
+3. Add a CSV file named `number_range_keywords.csv` inside data folder.

    Below is the folder structure of same after adding all the files for new language `xy`.